danieladams456/vConnect-client/README.md

 NOTE: This installation process must be repeated if you wish to use a different OBDLink LX module/laptop pair.
 However, once you successfully complete this installation process for a OBDLink LX module/laptop pair, you can switch vehicles simply by inserting the OBDLink LX module into another vehicle's OBDII port.

+### Usage
+After installation, execute vConnect.exe.

+If vConnect was correctly configured during installation, it will start-up automatically when Windows powers on, and will automatically connect to the paired OBDLink LX module and begin polling data.

+To change vConnect's configuration settings, open up the Settings UI by double-clicking on the vConnect icon (green checkmark) in the Windows Taskbar.

   * To Stop Polling: Press the Stop Button.
   * To Start Polling: Press the Start Button.
 If you receive an error due to no schema file being detected, click the Update Schmea Button and then click the Start Button.
   * To change the server connection information: Click the Configure Server Address Button and/or Configure Port Button, and enter the desired server address and port number.